kxlsx/gonf/README.md

 ### Basic usage:

 The main parser function is called `gonfparse`.
-It scans the provided command line arguments for the specified flags, generating errors when:
+It scans the provided command-line arguments for the specified flags, generating errors when:
  * an unrecognized flag has been encountered.
  * a value has been passed to a flag not accepting a value.